Illia-droid/illia-chernyk-exam-2024/README.md

     c. create moderator store, routes, controllers for get offers from db, update their status by moderator.
     d. throw seed with moderator.
     e. use lib nodemailer for sending e-mail from moderator to user who created offer with moder`s decision.

+26. Refactor models and migrations with sequelize + fix db